 As recognition for his leadership abilities, in 2009 he was awarded The DOE Hydrogen Program Meritorious Award (with special recognition for outstanding technical contributions).

 He left Sandia National Laboratories in 2011 and is now a technical consultant to the DOE and supports all C&S international engagements including co-chairing Regulation Codes and Standards Working Group of the IPHE.
-He is also the Technical Director at the Fuel Cells and Hydrogen Energy Association.

 A successful issues communications, marketing, crisis and public relations strategist, writer and manager, Ben Zingman has served trade association, business and non-profit clients for more than 30 years.
 His work for FCHEA includes internal and external communications program development and planning.
 He also provides executive writing services such as op-eds, feature articles, press releases, presentations and web site content.